-Warning Signs and Behaviours
+Warning Signs and Behaviour

 - Often spend more of your money on gambling than originally planned.

-- Get frustrated if you are disturbed when gambling
+- Get frustrated if you are disturbed when gambling.

 - Lose all track of time and don’t realise how long you have been gambling for.